nickabs/transmission/README.md

 - Tags and authors page
 - modern Inter and Menelo font families are installed with the theme
 - infinite pagination (will display a button to Load More posts)
-- home page and article collection layout options
+- article card collection layout options (grid/list)

 # Pagespeed scores